pauplestudios/starcat-review/README.md

 The basic rules

-1. Every basic component's id/class should start with **hrp-** prefix
+1. Every basic component's id/class should start with **scr-** prefix
-2. Names of elements should be hypenated like **hrp-categories-list**
+2. Names of elements should be hypenated like **scr-categories-list**
 3. Do not have more than 3 levels of nesting for SCSS files

 ### JS